mrkkrp/markkarpov.com/tutorial/th.md

     Just uri -> dataToExpQ (fmap liftText . cast) uri -- the same trick
 ```

-We could finish the section on this, but there is a nicer way, syntax-wise,
+We could finish the section here, but there is a nicer way, syntax-wise, to
-to make use of such a validating helper.
-The feature we're going to explore
+make use of such a validating helper.
+The feature we're going to explore is
-is called quasi-quotes.
+called *quasi-quotes*.
 It turns out that TH allows us to define our own
 custom quasi-quoters that are like `d`, `e`, `t`, and `p` we saw earlier.

 Defining a quasi-quoter is easy.
 It is enough to import the